 The Colombian journalist and political scientist María Jimena Duzán shares the creative process behind her documentary series Los patrones de la guerra, a journey through the land and the recent history of Colombia, in which the audience discovers the main factors that prolonged and degraded war in Colombia.
 She has worked for some of the most important media organizations in the country, such as El Espectador, El Tiempo and Semana magazine, and she has written for several international media sites.
 She has written investigative journalism books, such as Mi viaje al infierno (2010), a chilling testimony of the murder of her sister at hands of a paramilitary group in Colombia.
 She is currently a columnist for El País newspaper, she has her own YouTube channel and in September 2021 she launched the podcast A Fondo on Spotify, where she approaches Colombia’s social and political reality.
 Her most recent book is Para qué escribir (2020).
 In conversation with Rafael Molano.

-Raquel Martínez-Gómez (Spain) offers a writing workshop for young people from Cartagena who want to tell the stories of their lives, putting an emphasis on how an inequality of opportunities and a lack of human rights guarantees have affected their lives.
-The workshop will provide basic tools to do this and the goal is to create a publication that will offer a compilation of the different stories.
-All the work will be done using a collaborative methodology, accompanied by the writer Raquel Martínez-Gómez.
-The stories will build images in words that identify the consequences of the different inequalities and how these combine.
+Raquel Martínez-Gómez (Spain) offered a writing workshop for young people from Cartagena who want to tell the stories of their lives, putting an emphasis on how an inequality of opportunities and a lack of human rights guarantees have affected their lives.
+The workshop provided basic tools to do this and the goal is to create a publication that will offer a compilation of the different stories.
+All the work was be done using a collaborative methodology, accompanied by the writer Raquel Martínez-Gómez.
+The stories build images with words that identify the consequences of the different inequalities and how these combine.
 During the pandemic, the mental health of young people deteriorated and the habit of writing can be a healing one.
 An increase in gender violence has been another of the worrying aspects of the Covid crisis.
-At this workshop, young people will share their stories in order to understand that the lack of care that many young people suffer from has causes and that it is important to tackle solutions together.
+At this workshop, young people shared their stories in order to understand that the lack of care that many young people suffer from has causes and that it is important to tackle solutions together.

-Starting from the reading of some excerpts from the illustrated book Operación Bikini, we will work on concepts such as aesthetic pressure or dieting culture using humour and personal experience.
-The goal of the workshop-talk consists in delving into the structural pressure that beauty canons imply, the problems that they bring and how we can fight them in real life as well as on social media.
+Starting from the reading of some excerpts from the illustrated book Operación Bikini, Julia Barceló worked on concepts such as aesthetic pressure or dieting culture using humour and personal experience.
+The goal of the workshop-talk consisted in delving into the structural pressure that beauty canons imply, the problems that they bring and how we can fight them in real life as well as on social media.
 It is important to find tools to educate a kinder way of looking at other people's bodies as well as our own, to improve our coexistence and empower ourselves in regard to this.

 Among the many perversions of our current socioeconomic system is the fact that not only is access to health increasingly the privilege of a few but there is an entire health industry organized around profit at the expense of the suffering of those afflicted by often serious diseases.
 The poet, essayist and lecturer Anne Boyer (United States) won the Pulitzer Prize for Nonfiction for The Undying in 2020.
 In this reflection on disease in a pitiless capitalist world, she tells the story of her own experience as a survivor of an aggressive breast cancer that led her to reflect and understand these chilling realities first hand.
 Boyer is also the author of books such as The Romance of Happy Workers (2008), The 2000s (2009), Garments Against Women (2015) and A Handbook of Disappointed Fate (2018).
 In conversation with Luz Karime Santodomingo, magister in liberal studies and teacher in the Spanish department of Universidad del Norte, and Daniela Pabón, philosopher and teacher at Universidad del Norte.